brugal/wolfcamql/README-ioquake3.txt

-  MISSIONPACK_CFLAGS   - custom CFLAGS for missionpack (default '-DMISSIONPACK') USE_OPENAL           - use OpenAL where available USE_OPENAL_DLOPEN    - link with OpenAL at runtime USE_CURL             - use libcurl for http/ftp download support
-  USE_CURL_DLOPEN      - link with libcurl at runtime USE_CODEC_VORBIS     - enable Ogg Vorbis support
+  MISSIONPACK_CFLAGS   - custom CFLAGS for missionpack (default '-DMISSIONPACK') USE_OPENAL           - use OpenAL where available USE_OPENAL_DLOPEN    - link with OpenAL at runtime USE_HTTP             - enable http download support USE_CODEC_VORBIS     - enable Ogg Vorbis support
   USE_CODEC_OPUS       - enable Ogg Opus support
   USE_MUMBLE           - enable Mumble support